Renaissance architecture of Toulouse: Architecture in the service of municipal ambitions

 This engraving of the Civitas Tholosa illustrates the Gesta Tholosanorum, written in 1515 by the former capitoul Nicolas Bertrand, one of the first publications to tell the story of the city.

-A home of erudition and humanism, Toulouse welcomed the Renaissance and looked back on its prestigious ancient past of which there were few visible remains, the ancient Roman monuments having served as "brick quarries" throughout the Middle Ages.
+A home of erudition and humanism, Toulouse welcomed the Renaissance and looked back on its rich ancient past of which there were few visible remains, the ancient Roman monuments having served as "brick quarries" throughout the Middle Ages.

 Faced with a royal administration eager to diminish the prerogatives of the communal power of France's major cities, the municipal institution of Toulouse sought to promote its prestige and legitimacy.
 At the request of the capitouls (the city's chief magistrates) scholars such as Nicolas Bertrand, Guillaume de La Perrière and Antoine Noguier revived the Palladia Tolosa (Palladian Toulouse) evoked by the Latin poets Martial, Ausonius and Sidonius Apollinaris, the ancient Toulouse placed by emperor Domitian under the patronage of the goddess Pallas (Minerva) presented as the protector of arts and letters.
 In 1522, at the instigation of the clerk Pierre Salamon, the municipal palace of capitulum (chapter) became Capitolium (Capitol), reflecting the desire to imitate Rome and its ancient references.

 These idealized links between the municipal institution of Toulouse and Ancient Rome found expression in the arts and in particular in architecture.